-Processes are the heart of an Smartmate app.
+Processes are the heart of a Smartmate app.
 A process is a flow with a series of steps (tasks) that can be performed by a user or the system.

-Examples of processes within an Recruitment app might be for example:
+Examples of processes within an Recruitment app might be:

 Invite to Recruitment: A process that sends an email to an invitee and then follows up on their interest on participating in a recruitment process.

 Recruitment: The actual recruitment process.
-You enter the candidate email, and the system automatically sends emails, schedule interviews and determines which candidates are accepted and discarded based on an automatic scoring system.
+You enter the candidate email, and the system automatically sends emails, schedules interviews and determines which candidates are accepted and discarded based on an automatic scoring system.

-Hiring and On-boarding: A process where you select an approved candidate, and automatically create contracts, accounts, etc., and send the candidate for on-boarding.
+Hiring and On-boarding: A process where you select an approved candidate, and the system automatically creates contracts, accounts, etc., and sends an on-boarding email to the candidate.

 A smartmate app can have zero or many processes.
 It probably won’t make sense to have an app without processes though.